Illimag/uiuxdeveloper-io/README.md

 ## Hi there 👋
 ### This is John Kim and I am an UI/UX Developer local to the San Francisco Bay Area / Silicon Valley.
-Currently I am attending WGU Academy to transfer into their 100% remote Computer Science Bachelor Degree Program.
 ### Email : uiuxdeveloper@comcast.net
 ### Thank you!